Lactose intolerance: Clinical manifestations, diagnosis, and management

 ●Lactose intolerance — Lactose intolerance is a clinical syndrome in which lactose ingestion causes symptoms (eg, abdominal pain, bloating, flatulence, diarrhea) due to lactose malabsorption.

-The true prevalence of lactose intolerance is unclear due to methodological limitations of existing studies that have used varying definitions of lactose intolerance.
-Evaluation of epidemiological trends suggests that the prevalence of lactose intolerance varies across racial and ethnic groups, with the lowest prevalence in European Americans and higher prevalence in African Americans, Hispanic Americans, Asian Americans, and Native Americans.
-The prevalence of lactose malabsorption is low in children younger than six years and increases with age [2,3].
+The prevalence of lactase deficiency has been described in most regions of the world and in people with diverse ethnic backgrounds.
+However, the prevalence of lactose malabsorption and lactose intolerance is unclear due to methodological limitations of existing studies that have used varying definitions of lactose malabsorption and intolerance.
+Evaluation of epidemiological trends suggests that the prevalence of lactose intolerance varies across racial and ethnic groups, with the lowest prevalence in Europeans and European Americans and higher prevalence in African Americans, Hispanics, Asians, Asian Americans, and Native Americans.
+In Africa, some ethnic groups have high rates of lactase intolerance (South Nigerian, Hausa, Bantu), while others have low rates (Hima, Tutsi, nomadic Fulani).
+The prevalence of lactose malabsorption and intolerance are low in children younger than six years and increases with age [2,3].

 - Suchy FJ, Brannon PM, Carpenter TO, et al. National Institutes of Health Consensus Development Conference: lactose intolerance and health.
 Ann Intern Med 2010; 152:792.